oluigipo/please/README.md

 External code (inside `src/ext`) might have other licenses.

 ## Build
 Just do `cl build.c` or `clang build.c -o build.exe`.
 It will generate a `build.exe` file which you can run to build the projects.
-Notice that the build system will use the same compiler as you.
+Notice that the build system will use the same compiler you did to build it.
 To build the project `game_test` with debug info and UBSan, you would do: `build game_test -g -ubsan`.
 A release build would look like: `build game_test -O2 -ndebug`.

 Just read `build.c` to check what flags you can input.

 ### tools required to build:
-* Clang or MSVC: C Compiler;
+* Clang or MSVC: C & C++ Compiler;
 * `fxc`: HLSL compiler;

 ### optional tools: